This post may contain affiliate links. Please read our disclosure policy.

 If you would like to double this recipe, it will fill a standard 9×13 pan.
 You can make this recipe in an 8, 9 or 10-inch square pan.
 Simply increase the cooking times by a minute or two for slightly thicker bars in the smaller size pans.

-If you are doubling the recipe, simply drain the pineapple (saving the juice for Pineapple Rice or this Smoothie or Sweet and Sour Stir Fry recipe) and use the full amount of pineapple in the can.
+If you are doubling the recipe, simply drain the pineapple (saving the juice for Pineapple Rice or this Sweet and Sour Stir Fry) and use the full amount of pineapple in the can.

 I highly recommend doubling the recipe, the bars freeze well and thaw perfectly in less than an hour!